UphillD/edgebench/docs/README.md

 The algo folder is omitted for obvious reasons.

-The data folder is also omitted, models and payloads can be downloaded by entering the corresponding selection on the menu.
+The data folder is also omitted, models and payloads can be downloaded via the corresponding selection on the menu.

 ## Miscellaneous